The 'secret memo' intriguing Washington

 Conservative commentators and some politicians have expressed concern that other messages, dating from late 2016 through the early days of the Trump presidency, were not preserved by the FBI due to misconfigured mobile phones.

+Then there are rumours that the memo might also cast Rod Rosenstein, who as deputy attorney general is overseeing the Justice Department Russia investigation, in a less-than-favourable light.
 If all this sounds rather vague, it's because the memo has yet to be made public.
 Lots of people are talking about what it means, but few are giving any specific details about what it contains.

 What are Republicans saying?

-As the "secret" memo circulates through the halls of Congress, many conservatives saying it contains explosive revelations.
+As the "secret" memo circulates through the halls of Congress, many conservatives are saying it contains explosive revelations.

-Iowa Congressman Steve King have compared the allegations in the memo to the scandal that brought down President Richard Nixon, saying they're "worse than Watergate".
+Iowa Congressman Steve King has compared the allegations in the memo to the scandal that brought down President Richard Nixon, saying they're "worse than Watergate".

 "I've read the memo," says Florida Republican Congressman Matt Gaetz, who has been one of the sharpest critics of the Mueller investigation.
 "It has surprised and horrified many of us."